 4) The revelation that the “war diaries” of the First Gloucestershire Regiment, the combat records of the British unit when it was garrisoned in West Belfast during the early to mid-1970s, have been placed under a sealed embargo for an unprecedented eighty-four years has led many to conclude that they must contain some references to Jean McConville.
 Among those demanding that the United Kingdom’s government open them up as part of a new investigation are Baroness Nuala O’Loan and members of the McConville family.

-6) While Jean McConville is claimed to have acknowledged during two interrogations that she received payments from the British Army to spy on her local community in the Divis Flats area we cannot know for sure what other pressures were placed on her to act as an informer.
+6) While Jean McConville is claimed to have acknowledged during two interrogations that she received payments from the British Army to report on her local community in the Divis Flats area we cannot know for sure what other pressures were placed on her to act as an informer.
 She was a recent, grieving widow with several young children in a district known for its endemic poverty, apparently lacking any financial resources of her own.
 Her son, Robert, was a captured insurgent in the feared Long Kesh prison-camp, a place synonymous with the torture and ill-treatment of inmates.
 It may well be that McConville was initially persuaded to co-operate with the UK services in order to ameliorate the conditions of her son’s incarceration, or perhaps achieve his early release, as well as seeking support for her other children.
 Once trapped inside the intelligence war she was not permitted to escape, even when her activities were uncovered.
-One can only imagine what threats or inducements were used to force her to continue in her role of paid informer.
+One can only imagine what threats or inducements were used by her British Army “handlers” to keep her spying on her friends and neighbours.